darshan4343/ihwp_project/README.md

 ## Description

-**Indian Health, Wellness & Psychology** is a simple, responsive web project designed to promote physical fitness, balanced nutrition, and mental well-being.
+**The goal of the straightforward, responsive website Indian Health, Wellness & Psychology is to encourage mental health, balanced eating, and physical fitness.

 ### Features
 - **Daily Health Tips** (dynamically generated)
-- **Nutrition Guidelines** based on Indian dietary habits
+- **Nutrition Guidelines** based on Indian dietary customs
-- **Mental Wellness Advice** with practical self-care methods
+- **Mental Wellness Advice** with useful self-care techniques
-- **Interactive Wellness Quiz** that provides personalized lifestyle recommendations
+- **Interactive Wellness Quiz** that offers tailored lifestyle suggestions

 This project combines clean, semantic **HTML5**, modern **CSS3**, and **JavaScript** interactivity to create an elegant and user-friendly wellness portal.